Calvary Lutheran Church

 VII.1.c Voting Communicant Member.
 Voting communicant members of this congregation are communicant members who have attained the age of 18 years of age.

-V.1.d Friends of Calvary.
-Friends of Calvary are all members of the Lutheran Church – Missouri Synod who reside in the local area or are regular attendees of Calvary but choose not to transfer membership from their home church.
+VII.1.d Friends of Calvary.
+Friends of Calvary are members of the Lutheran Church – Missouri Synod who reside in the local area or are regular attendees of Calvary but choose not to transfer membership from their home church.

 VII.1.e Guests.
 Guests of Calvary are all persons who attend worship, study God’s word, or receive any ministerial service from Calvary Lutheran Church.